katherine kerr of the Hermitage, her site

 Persona Challenge

 This is going to be the most interesting of the challenges I think, as it will involve making a much richer persona story to tie in divers elements.
-There'll be at least three generations involved in this, as many of the things I am doing will have relevance to my English grandfather (Francis Lovel), my Scots father (Richard Kerr) and my Venetian mother (Caterina Mocenigo).
+There are at least three generations involved in this, as many of the things I am doing will have relevance to my English grandfather (Francis Lovel), my Scots father (Richard Kerr) and my Venetian mother (Caterina Mocenigo).

 Francis Lovel (1446-1536), born in England, died in Scotland